 On November 5, 2016, Musa Kart was was arrested by court along with the other Cumhuriyet executives and writers who were detained with him.

-An indictment into him, accepted by the Istanbul 27th High Criminal Court, seeks between 9.5 to 29 years for him on charges of “helping a terrorist organization while not being its member” and “abuse of trust in office.”
+An indictment into Kart and 17 others, accepted by the Istanbul 27th High Criminal Court, seeks between 9.5 to 29 years for him on charges of “helping a terrorist organization while not being its member” and “abuse of trust in office.”

-The cartoonist in his defense statement said Cumhuriyet had no links to terrorist organization, highlighting that very harsh articles criticizing the coup attempt were published in the newspaper and that he personally has no authority over defining the newspaper’s editorial policy or headlines.
+The cartoonist said in his defense statement that Cumhuriyet had no links to terrorist organizations, highlighting that very harsh articles criticizing the coup attempt were published in the newspaper and that he personally has no authority over defining the newspaper’s editorial policy or headlines.

 The prosecution seeks a total of 29 years in prison for Kart; demanding 15 years on terror charges and an additional 14 years for “abuse of trust in office.”